Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 ### When?

-around end of June 2021
+around the end of June 2021

 ## Redoing